Location & Hours

 - Enjoy the show!

-The last 4 years we partnered with Living Water International (LWI) and through the generous donations of our community, we reached our goal of $6,500. $5,000 of this amount was used to fund the entire process of drilling a well in a community in Nicaragua.
-We also used $1500 to provide clean drinking water to 20 families for 10 years while providing 1 hygiene educator to the community.
+The last 5 years we partnered with Living Water International (LWI) and through the generous donations of our community, we reached our goal of $8,000. $5,000 of this amount was used to fund the entire process of drilling a well in a community in Nicaragua.
+The last two years we used $1500 to provide clean drinking water to 20 families for 10 years while providing 1 hygiene educator to the community.
 We appreciate the support of everyone who has been a part of reaching these goals.

 This year, while we are still partnering with LWI, our target once again is a one-year goal.
 It takes $1000 to provide safe water to 20 families for an entire decade.
 While it is great to provide clean water, education of safe water usage is vital to the success of the community as well. $500 will sponsor a Hygiene Educator to help teach a whole village about hygiene and sanitation practices.